Frequently asked questions

 How do I retrieve the stamp certificate after successful payment?

-Please refer to the Download Stamp Certificate Guide for the detailed steps on the retrieval of stamp certificate.
+Please refer to How do I Retrieve My Stamp Certificate for the detailed steps.

 Buyer's Stamp Duty

 I am a Singapore Citizen buying my first property.
 Do I need to pay BSD?

 Yes, your purchase is subject to BSD.
 BSD is payable on all acquisitions of immovable properties in Singapore.
 It is not dependent on the nationality of the buyer or the number of properties that the buyer owns.

 I am buying a HDB shop with living quarters.
 Is my purchase subject to BSD rates for non-residential property?

 I am buying a semi-detached house with land zoned “Residential”.
 The semi-detached house has been approved as a child care centre.
 Is my purchase subject to BSD rates for non-residential property?